Song Young-gil: Leader of the Democratic Party

 On 2 May 2021, Song was elected the new president of the Democratic Party.
 He received 35.60%, barely defeating Hong Young-pyo with a margin of 0.59%.

 On 7 March 2022, just two days before the 2022 South Korean presidential election, Song was attacked while campaigning for the presidential candidate, Lee Jae-myung, in Sinchon.
 He was immediately brought to a nearby hospital, and is reportedly safe.
 Several Democratic MPs were criticised for labelling the incident as a "far-right terrorism", although the suspect was reportedly a Democratic-friendly YouTuber.

 Seoul Mayoral Election

 On April 1, 2022, he declared his candidacy for the Seoul Mayor election during the 8th National Simultaneous Local Election.
 He became the Democratic candidate by beating former lawmaker Kim Jin-ae through the Democratic primary.
 However, in the main election, he lost to Oh Se-hoon.

 Political scandal and imprisonment

 On December 19, 2023, the prosecutor's office arrested Song Young-gil on charges of distributing bribes to win the 2021 Democratic Party of Korea leadership by-election.
-Song denied all charges and ran for the upcoming 2024 general election.
 He was acquitted of the charges in the leadership election, but was convicted and sentenced on January 8, 2025, to two years imprisonment for receiving illegal political funding from seven businesspeople.

+However, on February 13, 2026, the Seoul High Court’s Criminal Division 1 (presiding judge Yoon Sung-sik) acquitted him for both charges.
+On 20th, the prosecution gave up its appeal against Song Young-gil.